JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/index.md

 There are no hard requirements to take the course, but if you are not at all familiar with Julia we recommend you to take [Julia for Optimization and Learning](https://github.com/JuliaTeachingCTU/Julia-for-Optimization-and-Learning) before enrolling in this course.
 The [Functional Programming](https://cw.fel.cvut.cz/b202/courses/fup/start) course also contains some helpful concepts for this course.
-And knowledge about computer hardware, namely basics of how CPU works, how it interacts with memory through caches, and basics of multi-threadding certainly helps.
+And knowledge about computer hardware, namely basics of how CPU works, how it interacts with memory through caches, and basics of multi-threading certainly helps.

 ## References